-And yet, the official policy affects Arab schools where the surveillance of the ministry of education continues to be coordinated with the Shabak (Rali,2000).
-Even among the second generation, you can see the parallel between their work and their attitude to the story of the massacre within the education system, and the change in the policy of the Ministry of Education. so that.

-The analysis of our research findings allows us to learn not only about the "regimes" forces that have operated over the generations presented in this article, but also about different ways of shaping the resistance of consciousness to the power of consciousness suppressed by generations of these educators.

-And also, about the forces and opposition to them, which are expressed both in the perception of the educational-social and educational space.
-The three generations in this article have a professional identity that varies in its movement on the axis that connects and submits resistance to power, but at the same time they are also generations that perceive themselves as resistance activists, motivated by it partly or fully and undermined.

-The ideologies that we called them.
-These are linear and branching systems of power: operated from above Down, bottom up and in the interpersonal relationship between them and the establishment.
-The first generation, for example, can be seen succumbing to regime forces even adapted to them, while the second generation produces buds of criticism and consciousness, and the third generation succeeds in breaking the limits of the education system, and develops a space of resistance in the education system.
-At the same time, it can be argued that this sweeping division is inaccurate, assuming hegemony is always a crack thing, and when referring to Foucault's premise, "Where there is resistance, there is resistance (Foucault, 1996: p.
-66).
-Which sparked reflectivity and opposition to the oppressive power, which is reflected in the development of critical pedagogy that challenges canonical knowledge and creates alternative and critical professional discourse and activist consciousness (Foucault,1982; Marshall,1996) , and reinforces their professional role as a force of change in the local education system such as the Democratic Front for Equality in Israel - What used to be the Communist Party and the Islamic Movement, Nimar Darwesh and others had them hegemonic voice cracking, and resistance to oppression was active on the educational system in Kafr Qasem educators generations.
+Official policy affecting Arab schools, however, still falls under the surveillance of the Ministry of Education, which continues to coordinate with the Shabak (Rali 2000).
+Even in the second generation, you can see the parallel between their work and their attitude to the story of the massacre within the education system, and the change in the policy of the Ministry of Education.
+Analysis of the research findings allows us to learn not only about the “regime” forces that have operated over the generations, as presented in this article.
+It also demonstrates the different ways of shaping the conscious resistance compared to the consciousness suppressed by generations of these educators.
+It also provides evidence about these forces and the opposition to them, expressed both in the perception of the socio-educational and purely educational space.
+The professional identity of the three generations identified in this study varies along a spectrum of engagement with or resistance to power.
+At the same time, they are generations that perceive themselves as resistance activists, motivated to a greater or lesser degree.
+These are what we call ideologies.
+These are linear and systems of power branching out.
+They operate from the top down and the bottom up in relation to the establishment.
+The first generation, for example, succumbed and even adapted to regime forces, while the second generation produced buds of criticism and consciousness, and the third generation have succeeded in breaking beyond the limits of the education system and developing a space for resistance within it.
+At the same time, it can be argued that this sweeping division is inaccurate, assuming hegemony is always a crack thing, and when referring to Foucault’s statement: “Where there is resistance, there is resistance” (Foucault 1996: 66).
+This sparked reflectivity and opposition to the oppressive power, which is reflected in the development of critical pedagogy that challenges canonical knowledge, creates alternative and critical professional discourse and an activist consciousness (Foucault 1982; Marshall 1996) , and reinforces their professional role as a force of change in the local education system.
+An example of this is the Democratic Front for Equality in Israel, which was composed out of the Communist Party and the Islamic Movement, Nimr Darwish and others.
+This has undermined hegemonic voices and has actively resisted oppression within the educational system and among Kafr Kassem educators.